 Bangalore Sightseeing: Mahatma Gandhi Road (M G Road)

-You will find some classy shops here for bags, footwear, clothes and electronic items.
+Further, you will find some classy shops here for bags, footwear, clothes and electronic items.
 Also, some well known sari shops, such as, Deepam, Vijayalakshmi and Prasiddhi have showrooms in this part of the city.
 Manyavar is a store for men’s clothing.

 Bangalore Sightseeing: Handicrafts Shops in Bangalore